-The king of Myltev presides over a fractious council of subsistence farmers and former pirates to try and drag the nation into the modern era.
+The king of Myltev presides over a fractious council of farmers and former pirates to try and drag the nation into the modern era.

 - Myltev's largest islands hold vast deposits of iron and precious metals